Harshith-J-L/crawler/README.md

 # How to use ?

 After successful installation, the application will be running at http://localhost:5000.

 The user can either use an API or an interface to input the URL to start the crawling

-    Use API as follows
+The API is as follows

         http://localhost:5000/v1/crawl?url=https://www.example.com

 To input through an interface, open any browser and enter http://localhost:5000